Why is keeping warm so important for the elderly?

 1. Eat well

-Hot meals and hot drinks will leave you with a warm glow for long after the final sip.
-Consider switching breakfast cereals for a hot bowl of porridge to give you a boost of warmth at the beginning of the day, or substituting a cold salad for a healthy soup.
-It’s important to eat enough and have a balanced diet.
-Keep basic food items in the cupboard or freezer in case it’s too cold to get out.
+Hot meals and hot drinks will leave you with a warm glow.
+Consider switching breakfast cereals for a hot bowl of porridge to give you a boost of warmth, or substituting a cold salad for a healthy soup.
 See some great winter warming recipes below.

 2. Dress Warm